jappeace/jappeaceApplication/content/mtl.md

     nihLog :: String -> m ()
 ```

-We already what implementation `m` has if it's an
+We already know what implementation `m` has if it's an
 `IO` instance:

 ```haskell